 You must submit your dissertation for examination within the maximum period of your study.
 For full-time students this is 48 months (4 years) from the initial date of registration (taking into account any periods of authorised intermission).
 Students who do not submit by this date will be removed from the University’s register of students.
 Students who are unable to meet their submission deadline must apply to extend their registration date (see link below).
 If you are not able to submit before your final ‘end of registration date’ (as shown on CamSIS), you must talk to your supervisor to discuss whether there are grounds for you to apply for an extension or whether you should come off the Register of Graduate Students temporarily, until ready to submit.
 All such applications must be made before the end of your registration date.
 You must inform the Education Team in the first instance if you are unlikely to submit on time to ensure that you receive the appropriate advice and guidance.

 Your viva will take place soon after your submission date, usually within 3 months.
-The Graduate Education Committee have created a document which contains some (we hope) useful tips to help you prepare for the viva – VIVA TIPS.
+The Postgraduate Education Committee have created a document which contains some useful tips to help you prepare for the viva – VIVA TIPS.